feklee/san/nodes/README.md

      2. Tin pins.

-     3. Solder to first battery holder:
+     3. Solder to battery holder in the bottom hemisphere:

           - ⊖: black cable

           - ⊕: gray cable

-     4. Solder to second battery holder:
+     4. Solder to second battery in the top hemisphere:

-          - ⊖: gray cable, connected to first battery holder
+          - ⊖: gray cable, connected to other battery holder

           - ⊕: orange cable